 Introduction - Egyptian PyramidsAt the height of its civilization ancient Egypt built numerous pyramids most of which were tombs for their Pharaohs.
 Many of these ancient structures still stand today.
 These amazing buildings were incredible accomplishments for their time and are some of the most magnificent structures ever built, especially the Great Pyramid at Giza.
 In this section of Ancient Egyptian Facts you will find lists of facts about ancient Egyptian pyramids.
-This page will have general information and links to more detailed information about some of these amazing buildings.
+This page includes information on why pyramids were built, where they are located, and how they were built.
 As with all our pages the pages of this section our written for both kids and adults to read and learn from.

 Click here for a great selection of Amazon.com books about Ancient Egyptian Pyramids.